nodejscn/node-api-cn/n-api/references_to_objects_with_a_lifespan_longer_than_that_of_the_native_method.md

 managed by scopes and all scopes must be closed before the end of a native method.

-N-API provides methods to create persistent references to an object.
+Node-API provides methods to create persistent references to an object.
 Each persistent reference has an associated count with a value of 0 or higher.
 The count determines if the reference will keep the corresponding object live.
 References with a count of 0 do not